keylime/enhancements/16_remote_allowlist_retrieval.md

     the chance of any MITM attacks.
 If this option is specified then you can't also have the `--allowlist` option present.

+    If this option is present, then you must use one of `allowlist-sig`, `allowlist-sig-url` or `allowlist-checksum` to verify the contents of the downloaded file.

+  * `allowlist-sig`
+    The cryptographic signature of the remote JSON data file.
+    Cannot be specified if `allowlist` isn't also present.

   * `allowlist-sig-url`
-    An HTTP URL that points to the cryptographic signature of the JSON data file.
+    An HTTP URL that points to the GPG signature of the JSON data file.
 Again, This URL must be secure (HTTPS), and non-redirecting (no 30X HTTP codes) to reduce the chance of any MITM attacks.
-This option cannot be specified if `allowlist-url` isn't also present.
-And you must include either this option or `allowlist-sig` or `allowlist-checksum`
+This option cannot be specified if `allowlist` or `allowlist-url` isn't also present.

-  * `allowlist-sig`
-    The cryptographic signature of the remote JSON data file.
-    Cannot be specified if `allowlist-url` isn't also present.
-And you must include either this option or `allowlist-sig-url` or `allowlist-checksum`.
-This gives more flexibility to the user if the `allowlist-sig-url` doesn't quite fit their workflow.

-  * `allowlist-key`
+  * `allowlist-sig-key`
-    The key used to verify the `allowlist-sig`.
-Is required if `allowlist-sig` or `allowlist-sig-url` is used.
+    The key used to verify the `allowlist-sig` or `allowlist-sig-url` and is required if one of those options is also present.

   * `allowlist-checksum`
     The SHA256 checksum of the allow-list.
 This can be used to verify